What should I do right now?

 The problem is whether or not you find yourself dealing with a lawyer that's being fully accurate, or telling you what you want to hear.
 If a lawyer is just telling you what he or she knows you want to hear (to get you as a client), you're screwed because you're not getting the right information that you need upfront and in the beginning of your case.

 Third, if you been served, get comfortable that the divorce will happen.
 So, if your spouse filed a divorce case (and you don't want the divorce), it will happen anyway.
 Be mindful that your spouse may be willing to settle on terms that are more favorable to you, if you go along with the process.
 Some spouses will give you more because they feel bad for cheating.
 In these circumstances, cut your best deal quickly and finish the case.
-Many spouses tend to delay the inevitable, only to find out that their generous spouse, isn't so generous anymore later in the case.
+Many spouses tend to delay the inevitable, only to find out that their generous spouse, isn't so generous anymore later in the case after everyone has wasted money on attorney's fees.
 Take advantage of the spouse that wants the divorce.
 Waiting will likely only cost you in terms of outcome.

 Fourth, if you're the one that filed the case (or are planning to file), then try to put the best settlement terms upfront.
-No one wants a Judge to decide family matters, and no one wants to pay costly legal bills, and therefore, talk settlement early and get serious.
+No one wants a Judge to decide family law matters, and no one wants to pay costly legal bills, and therefore, talk settlement early and get serious.
 Being cute with an unfair settlement offer will not end your case quickly.
 Instruct your lawyer to put your settlement proposal in writing.
 It is no secret with divorce attorneys that a settlement offer in writing is a wonderful settlement tool.
-Oral offers are not usually taken seriously, and are usually misunderstood.
-By having clear and certain terms in writing gives everyone the opportunity to review (and revisions) the document, comment, and provide alternate provisions.
+Oral offers are not usually later misunderstood.
+By having clear and certain terms in writing gives everyone the opportunity to review (and revise) the document, comment on terms, and provide alternate provisions.

 Nearly every case will end with settlement documents, so why not start your case with a working draft that can be revised in the process.
 It never appears to be a waste of money to put these agreements together.
-In fact, if custody is at issue, the mediator will likely want to review the draft (that you put together), and work off of that document for purposes of mediation.
+In fact, if custody is at issue, the mediator will likely want to review the working draft, and work from that document for purposes of mediation.
 How great is that!
 You are giving the mediator the map, by which to guide your mediation process.

 Fifth, know the secrets that lawyers know.
 Most people do not understand the legal process and its implications; you should consult with an attorney regarding the entire process.
 Not all attorneys are exactly alike.
 Attorneys have different styles and skill sets.
 Your job is to ensure that your attorney is essentially the best at what he or she does.
 Second place in divorce is first place loser.
 Get an attorney that knows what they are doing.
 Lawyers that dabble in divorce likely are unable to provide guidance and advice on all the various unique aspects of divorce law, and the process.
-Anyone can look up a law, only a seasoned divorce lawyer knows how those laws interact with each other and how to use that interaction to your advantage.
+Anyone can look up a law, only a seasoned divorce lawyer knows how those laws interact with each other and how judges usually treat the situation.

 Sixth, know everything about your finances (or as much as you can right now).
 If you have not been the one to keep track of money in your marriage, now is the time to learn all about your finances.
 The more you know, the better off you are in negotiating a fair settlement.
 Many spouses are stuck doing what is called "discovery" in their case, because they don't know anything about their finances.
 Discovery takes time and money to complete, and much of it could be avoided with a well educated spouse.
 Knowledge is essential to completing any divorce case.